DTJF/cmakefbc/_Install.md

 #ADD_SUBDIRECTORY(cmake_fb_deps)
 ~~~

-and save the result.
-This removes the subproject cmake_fb_deps from the
+Then save the result (overriding the existend file).
+This removes the
-build tree.
+subproject cmake_fb_deps from the build tree.

 Step 2 CMake FB Extension Macros  {#SubSecStep2}
 --------------------------------

-Now use CMake to add the supporting macros for FB programming language
+Now use CMake to add the its macros for FB programming language support
 by executing the command sequence

 ~~~{.sh}